labex-labs/open-source-labs/python/python-mastery/lab-ex1-6-defining-modules/en/finish.md

 # Summary

-In this lab, you have learned the fundamental concepts of Python modules and how to use them to organize your code:
+In this lab, you have learned the fundamental concepts of Python modules and how to use them for code organization.
+Modules are Python files with reusable code, and the import statement enables you to utilize code from other modules in your program.
+The `if __name__ == "__main__"` pattern allows files to function as both importable modules and standalone scripts.

-- **Modules** are Python files that contain code that can be imported and reused in other programs
-- The **import statement** allows you to use code from other modules in your program
-- Using the **if **name** == "**main**"** pattern helps you create files that work both as importable modules and standalone scripts
-- Creating your own modules helps organize code and promote reuse

-These concepts are foundational to writing maintainable Python code and will be essential as you develop larger applications.

-As you continue learning Python, remember:

-- Modules help organize related code
-- Importing specific items from modules keeps your namespace clean
-- The main module pattern is a Python best practice

-You can apply these techniques to organize your code into logical components, making it more maintainable and reusable.
+These concepts are crucial for writing maintainable Python code, especially when developing larger applications.
+As you continue learning Python, remember that modules help group related code, importing specific items keeps the namespace clean, and the main module pattern is a best practice.
+Applying these techniques will make your code more organized, maintainable, and reusable.